-This Italian Sausage, Zucchini, and Macaroni Soup is favorite soup that I first made years ago, and since then I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
-It’s perfect for this time of year when the nights are getting cooler, but there’s still zucchini from the garden, but this is also a recipe that’s worth buying a couple of small zucchinis!
+This Italian Sausage, Zucchini, and Macaroni Soup is long-time favorite soup recipe, and I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
+It’s perfect for the time of year when the nights are getting cooler, but there’s still zucchini from the garden, but this is also a recipe that’s worth buying a couple of small zucchinis!

 What ingredients do you need for this recipe?